opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 ### OCR subnet repository

-- We will use the [OCR subnet repository](https://github.com/steffencruz/ocr_subnet) to place the working code for the OCR subnet.
+- We will use the [OCR subnet repository](https://github.com/steffencruz/ocr_subnet) to as our starting point and then incorporate the notebook code to build the OCR subnet.

 ## Tutorial method